Jiahu: Discovery and excavation

-Jiahu and Peiligang
+Relationship to Peiligang

 Some archaeologists point to cultural distinctions between Jiahu and Peiligang, as well as the distance: Jiahu is isolated, many kilometers south of the larger Peiligang grouping of over 100 archaeological sites in a fairly compact area.
 The distance would have represented a journey on foot of several days in the Neolithic era.
 This school of thought suggests that Jiahu and Peiligang represented separate, neighboring cultures that interacted and shared many characteristics.
 Other early Neolithic settlements in this part of the world were much farther south and east.

 Archaeologists have divided Jiahu into three distinct phases.
-The oldest phase ranges from 7000 to 6600 BC; the middle phase ranges from 6600 to 6200 BC; and the last phase ranges from 6200 to 5700 BC.
+The earliest phase spans from 7000 to 6600 BC, the middle phase spans from 6600 to 6200 BC; and the latest phase spans from 6200 to 5700 BC.
 The last two phases correspond to the Peiligang culture, while the earliest phase is unique to Jiahu.

-Careful examination of the skeletons of over 400 individuals, removed from more than 300 graves, by several scientific teams over the course of the past 30 years illustrates that the Jiahu ethnic group was a part of the Northern Mongoloid group, and identified closely with the Miaodigou and Xiawanggang sub-groups which were also descendants of hunting and gathering tribes in Henan Province, and the Dawenkou, Xixiahou and Yedian sub-groups that were later found in Shandong Province.
+Careful examination of the skeletons of over 400 individuals, removed from more than 300 graves, by several scientific teams over the course of the past 30 years illustrates that the Jiahu ethnic group was a part of the Northern Mongoloid group, and identified closely with the Miaodigou and Xiawanggang sub-groups which were also descendants of hunter-gatherers in modern Henan, and the Dawenkou, Xixiahou and Yedian sub-groups that were later found in Shandong Province.

 Agriculture, hunting, fishing and foraging

 The inhabitants of Jiahu cultivated foxtail millet and rice.
 While millet cultivation is common in the Peiligang culture, rice cultivation at Jiahu is unique, and tends to support the theory that Jiahu was a separate culture from the Peiligang grouping.
 On the other hand, difference in local climate, moisture and soil conditions may have made cultivating rice in the Peiligang area more difficult.
 Jiahu rice cultivation is one of the earliest found, and the most northerly found at such an early stage in history.
 The rice was a kind of short-grained japonica rice.
 Scholars had previously thought the earliest domesticated rice belonged to the long-grain indica subspecies.

 There is abundant proof of millet farming in cool, dry high latitudes of the Yellow River Valley, and rice farming dominated in warm, moist low latitudes of the Yangtze River Valley.
 The early Neolithic site of Jiahu lies near the boundary between the cool, dry north and the warm, moist south.
 In another sign of advancement, Jiahu's farmers had moved on from the usual slash-and-burn techniques of Neolithic farmers, and were using intensive cultivation in permanent fields.
 Jiahu is also the site of the earliest find of wild soybean seeds in China; a large quantity of soybean remains were discovered at Jiahu.